List of airports in Greenland: Future

 A major development in Greenlandic aviation occurred in 2016, when it was decided that three new or rebuilt airports would be built in Nuuk, Ilulissat and Qaqortoq.
 These airports will accommodate larger jet aircraft which can serve international destinations, at a cost of 3.6 billion DKK (approximately $560 million), primarily financed by the Danish state.
 This will majorly improve access to Greenland's largest towns and end the use of ill-placed prior military bases as aviation hubs.
-Kangerlussuaq Airport will lose hub status to Nuuk Airport and Ilulissat Airport, while Narsarsuaq Airport will be replaced by Qaqortoq Airport.
+Kangerlussuaq Airport will lose hub status to Nuuk Airport and Ilulissat Airport.

 The first of the new airports, Nuuk Airport, was opened in 2024 and subsequently most international traffic transitioned there.
-The other two airports, Ilulissat and Qaqortoq are due to open in 2026.
+Qaqortoq Airport commenced operations on 16 April 2026, replacing Narsarsuaq Airport, with the remaining airport, Ilulissat, due to open later in 2026.